jeongwoo-gobroad/Project-OpenSWBP/README.md

 ## Version History
     0.1.0:

-        Added session-based login validation and post title and content validation functionalities to both the front-end and back-end.
+        - Added session-based login validation and post title and content validation functionalities to both the front-end and back-end.

     0.2.0:

-        Added a feature to the All Posts page that allows users to see the nickname of each post's author.
+        - Added a feature to the All Posts page that allows users to see the nickname of each post's author.
+        - Added a feature to the Home(/) page that allows users to see the nickname of each post's author.